3lvir4/aoc2023/README.md

  - Misread the first part so I fumbled it at the beggining but turned out ok
  - Part 2 was easier than part 1.
 Maybe biased because of the fumbling I mentioned.
 <br>
+Day 3:
+ - Learnt the existence of Regex.scan
+ - Wasn't enough pragmatic at first trying to detect a symbol by using regex lol